 Lima Travel Information

-Electrical current is 220 volts, 60Hz (Arequipa 50Hz).
+Electrical current is 220 volts, 60Hz.
 Two-pronged plugs with flat blades as well as plugs with two round prongs are in use.

-Spanish and Quechua are the official languages, but many other dialects are spoken.
+Spanish is the official language.
+In areas where they are predominant, Quechua, Aymara and other aboriginal languages also have official status.
 English is spoken only in major tourist centres and hotels.

-Some restaurants add a service charge of between 5 percent and 10 percent, which will be indicated by the words propina or servicio near the bottom of the bill.
-Even if a service charge has been added the waiter can be offered an additional 10 percent for exceptional service; this is also the going rate for tipping where a service charge has not been added.
-In hotels porters expect about US$0.50 per bag.
+Most restaurants add a service charge of 10 percent, which will be indicated by the words propina or servicio near the bottom of the bill.
+Even if a service charge has been added, the waiter can be offered an additional 10 percent for exceptional service; this is also the going rate for tipping where a service charge has not been added.
+In hotels, porters expect about US$1 per bag.
 Taxi drivers are not tipped (the fare should be set before departure).
 Tour guides are customarily tipped.

-Do not take photographs of anything to do with the military.
+Visitors should not take photographs of anything relating to the military.
+Many locals will ask for a tip in return for being the subject of a photograph.
+In some places, this is the primary source of income.
 Homosexuality, although legal, is frowned upon.
-Visitors should avoid wearing any native Indian clothing as this will be seen as insulting, regardless of intention.
+Gay travellers should keep a low profile outside gay clubs.
+Visitors should avoid wearing any native Indian clothing as this will be seen as insulting, regardless of their intentions.

-Business in Peru centres on the capital, Lima.
-Business is usually conducted in a formal and somewhat conservative manner, and it is worth noting that a business visa is needed from a local Peruvian Consulate.
-Dress should be formal, with suits and ties the norm.
+Dress should be formal, with suits and ties being the norm.
 Titles and surnames are usually used upon greeting, and handshakes are standard for men and women.
-Business cards are usually exchanged and it is useful to have them printed in Spanish on one side.
-Although English is fairly common, it will be an advantage to have business materials translated into Spanish; an effort to speak Spanish will be well received.
-Women may encounter some sexism.
-Punctuality is important, although meetings are not likely to begin on time.
-Business hours can vary but are usually from 9am to 6pm Monday to Friday.
-Some businesses can close for siesta from 1pm to 3pm.
+Business cards are usually exchanged and it is useful to have them printed in Spanish on one side, though English is fairly common.
+In fact, any effort to speak Spanish will be well received.

-Travellers to Peru over 15 years old do not have to pay duty on 400 cigarettes, 50 cigars or 50g of tobacco; 2kg of food; 3 bottles of alcoholic beverages not exceeding 2.5 litres; and gifts to the value of US$300.
+Travellers over the age of 18 do not have to pay duty on 400 cigarettes, 50 cigars or 250g of tobacco; 3 litres of alcoholic beverages; and gifts to the value of US$500.
 Items such as sausages, salami, ham and cheese may only be brought in if accompanied by an original sanitary certificate.
 The import of ham from Italy and Portugal is prohibited.
 The export of cultural or artistic items from the country is not permitted.